HilscherAutomation/netPI-nodered/README.md

 To grant acccess to the GPIO signals in general the `/dev/gpiomem` host device needs to be added to the container.

+To grant access to serial port NPIX expansion modules NPIX-RS232 or NPIX-RS485 the device `/dev/ttyS0` needs to be added to the container.
+This tty device is only available if an inserted NPIX module has been recognized by netPI during boot process.
+Else the container will fail to start.(set GPIO 17 to '1' to activate NPIX-RS485 REV#2 module TX/RX auto direction feature).

-netPI RTE 3 target:
+netPI RTE 3 target only:

 To grant access to the onboard netX industrial network controller the `/dev/spidev0.0` host device needs to be added to the container.

 To grant access to the onboard FRAM memory the `/dev/i2c-1` host device needs to be added to the container.

-Optional NPIX-RS232 and NPIX-RS485 serial port modules:

-To grant access to serial port NPIX expansion modules the device `/dev/ttyS0` needs to be added to the container.
-This tty device is only available if an inserted NPIX module has been recognized by netPI during boot process.
-Else the container will fail to start.(Remember to set GPIO 17 to '1' to enable NPIX-RS485 REV#2 module and its TX/RX auto direction feature).

 ##### Privileged mode